tvwerkhoven/mikrotik_adblock/README.md

 Convert public domain block lists in a few formats to MikroTik RouterOS static DNS entries.

+# Usage

+Configure which blocklists to use in preamble, run script, send file to router and `/import adblock.all.rsc` to import DNS rules.
+You might want to tweak more than that though.

 # Filter lists

 I compiled my own collection from https://filterlists.com/ and https://v.firebog.net/hosts/lists.php Since block lists could be malicious, I selected based on 'trust' and how widely lists were used (and thus hoping they get more scrutiny).